explosion/spacy-course/README.md

 ### Setting up Binder

-The [`requirements.txt`](requirements.txt) at the root of the repository defines the packages that are installed when building it with Binder.
+The [`requirements.txt`](binder/requirements.txt) in the repository defines the packages that are installed when building it with Binder.
 For this course, I'm using the source repo as the Binder repo, as it allows to keep everything in once place.
 It also lets the exercises reference and load other files (e.g.
 JSON), which will be copied over into the Python environment.
+I build the binder from a branch `binder`, though, which I only update if Binder-relevant files change.
+Otherwise, every update to `master` would trigger an image rebuild.

 You can specify the binder settings like repo, branch and kernel type in the `"juniper"` section of the `meta.json`.
 I'd recommend running the very first